King's medics at a pizza party

 - Human Reproduction - Dr Andrew Sharkey

-- Neurobiology of Human Behaviour – Dr Sarah Crisp
+- Neurobiology of Human Behaviour – Dr Sarah Crisp and Dr Mirjana Bozic

 Throughout the first three years there is also a ‘Preparing for Patients’ (PfP) course that allows students to interact with patients and develop clinical skills.
-See the Faculty of Biology website.

-After the three year course: Clinical training
+After three years: Clinical training

 Fellows in Medical Sciences at King’s

-The Directors of Studies are medically-trained doctors who have gone back into full-time medical research, so they are especially well placed to teach medical students.
+The King's Directors of Studies are medically-trained doctors who have gone back into full-time medical research, so they are especially well placed to teach medical students.

 Other King’s Fellows also teach and research Biological and Medical subjects (and see further the subject page for Natural Sciences).